 Topaz Gigapixel AI works with any operating system and boasts many useful features.
 Let’s have a look at what it can do.

 Gigapixel AI offers great flexibility when it comes to reducing or enlarging images.
 Three buttons open up all the relevant options:

-- Scale—allows you to choose the scale factor.
-There are preset buttons for 0.5x, 2x, 4x, and 6x and a custom button for any custom value within the acceptable range.
+- Scale: This lets you choose the scale factor.
+There are preset buttons for 0.5x, 2x, 4x, and 6x.
+And there is a custom button for any custom value within the acceptable range.

-- Width—allows you to set the output width in pixels, inches, or centimeters.
+- Width: This lets you set the output width in pixels, inches, or centimeters.

-- Height—lets you set the output height in the same way.
+- Height: This lets you set the output height in the same way.

-These options are vital if you’re trying to enlarge an image for printing because you need to get the correct resolution.
+These options are vital if you’re trying to enlarge an image for printing because you need the correct resolution.
 Generally, printers do best with files that are 300 dpi (or 360 dpi with Epson models).
-Anything less, and they’ll look soft or even pixellated.
+Anything less, and they’ll look soft or even pixelated.

 A Crop button also lets you crop the image before scaling it.
 You can choose a freehand crop or use a ratio such as 3:2.
 This makes it easy to flip an image from landscape to portrait format or vice versa.